hoehermann/purple-gowhatsapp/README.md

     * `on-answer`: as soon as the user sends an answer (default)
     * `never`: never

+* `client-appearance` string choice
+  Selects when to send receipts "double gray tick" notifications:

+    * `default`: Appear online, but inactive.
+    * `appear-online`: Appear online and active.
+Messages will be marked with the "double gray tick" immediately.
+    * `appear-offline`: Receive messages, but appear offline.
+The implications of this are unknown.

+* `passive` bool
+  This connection is passive.
+No idea what that entails.

 * `message-cache-size` int
   Stores a number (default: 100) of messages in local volatile memory.
 Cached messages are used to provide context when displaying reactions.